foreverallama/readmat/readme.md

 # ReadMat Module

-The `readmat` module provides tools for reading and parsing `.mat` files, particularly for extracting and interpreting subsystem data.
-It includes utilities for handling MATLAB objects like `datetime` and `string` and converting them into Python objects.
+The `readmat` module provides tools for reading and parsing `.mat` files, particularly for extracting contents from user-defined objects or MATLAB datatypes such as `datetime`, `table` and `string`.
+It uses a wrapper built around `scipy.io` to extract raw subsystem data from MAT-files, which is then parsed and interpreted to extract object data.
+It includes utilities for reading MATLAB objects like `datetime` and `duration` both as raw data or their respective Python objects.

-Currently, it is a wrapper around `scipy.io` to extract field contents from an object.
-Currently supported objects are:
+ Currently supported MATLAB objects are:

 - `string`
 - `datetime`
 - `duration`
+- `table`
 - User-defined objects

 ## Usage